How much does a virtual assistant cost?Get a free quote now

 Book a virtual assistant on Airtasker

 A business owner has many roles, but sometimes it’s good to focus on more important matters.
-Handing off some tasks to a virtual assistant might be the key to optimising your business.
+Handing off some tasks to a virtual assistant might be the key to optimizing your business.

 Now that you know how much virtual assistants charge, you can find a reliable Tasker for the job.
 All you’ll need to do is log on to Airtasker and post a task.
 Be sure to include the following details on the request form: